HowWhyWhenWhere Logo.

 The Causeway and Johor Bahru, Malaysia Waterfront.

 I visited The Botanic Gardens and Sentosa many times.
 But I found no traces of the monkeys.
-There are however many peacocks in Sentosa especially around Madame Tussauds Singapore, which is at Imbiah Lookout in Sentosa.
+There are however peacocks in Sentosa especially around Madame Tussauds Singapore, which is at Imbiah Lookout in Sentosa.
 I also saw monitor lizards in the Botanic Gardens.

 Peacock at Sentosa.